snonux/gemtexter/content/md/gemfeed/2021-05-16-personal-bash-coding-style-guide.md

 bar baz foo
 ```

-And if I want to assign variables dynamically then I could just run an external script and source its output (This is how you could do metaprogramming in Bash - write code which produces code for immediate execution):
+And if I want to assign variables dynamically then I could just run an external script and source its output (This is how you could do metaprogramming in Bash without the use of eval - write code which produces code for immediate execution):

 ```
 % cat vars.sh
-#!/usr/bin/bash
+#!/usr/bin/env bash
 cat <<END
 declare date="$(date)"
 declare user=$USER